GitauHarrison/getting-started-with-flask/02_git_and_github.md

 ### Step 3

 Ensure that you are in an appropriate folder in your local machine.
 In the example below, we go back on step from our folder _hello_world_ to the parent folder _tinker_flask_intro_.
-This is achieved by running this command:
+This is achieved by running the command seen below:

 ```python
 cd ..